bollwyvl/ip-bootstrap/README.md

 for one-off widgets, and limiting for more complex ones.

 This library extends existing widgets, like enhanced versions of `Button`, while adding new containers, typographic elements and layouts.
-See the [Roadmap][#roadmap]
+See the [roadmap][] to get an idea of what is done and what is left to do.

+[roadmap]: #roadmap
 [widgets]: http://nbviewer.ipython.org/github/ipython/ipython/blob/master/examples/Interactive%20Widgets/Index.ipynb

 # Installation/Development
 While still in development, the best way to try this out would be: